jsenv/core/packages/independent/snapshot/readme.md

 Snapshots will be generated on your machine or the machine of an other contributor, then on the CI.

 Each execution will happen in a different context.
-This context influence behaviour of the code:
+This context influence behaviour of the code and as a consequence might change the snapshot being generated.

 - time
 - operating system